-The dwelling was furnished and occupied.
-Stored items to cupboards restricted our inspection.
-Our external inspection was carried out from the street to front and rear and garden ground to front.
+The dwelling was heavily furnished and occupied with stored items to cupboards.
+Our external inspection was carried out ground level only and was limited accordingly with this being further restricted due to vegetation growth to rear.

 Sectional diagram showing elements of a typical house